 The Zephyr Cove Resort is a special place in Lake Tahoe, and many families choose to come back here year after year.

 8. Crystal Bay

 Crystal Bay's sparkling waters owe their gorgeous azure color to being located at the deepest point of Lake Tahoe.
 Just off the shoreline, the waters are more than 1,600 feet deep.

 Snowcapped mountain peaks and pine tree groves frame Crystal Bay, giving it a sheltered feel.
 Adding to the distinctive landscape are granite boulders along the shoreline and strewn about the shallow end of the waters.

 Crystal Bay is found on the Nevada side of Lake Tahoe near the community of Incline Village.
 This upscale town is brimming with great restaurants, enticing boutiques, and upscale hotels.
-Top-rated hotels at Incline Village include the four-star Hyatt Regency Lake Tahoe Resort and the Parkside Inn at Incline.

 The area also has beautiful hiking and mountain biking trails.